kalaee/MCMD/parton/README.md

 	return;
 }
 ```
 The shower is handled by calling the veto algorithm recursively for the
-two daughter particles and counting the number of `q->qg` events as well as
+two daughter particles with new energies and new `pmax=p`,
-the number of added gluons.
+and counting the number of `q->qg` events as well as the number of added gluons.
 Sampling 100 thousand times we obtain

 |`E_0`		| `avg(q->qg)`	| `sd(q->qg)`	| `avg(#g)`	| `sd(#g)`|